kelseyhightower/nomad-on-kubernetes/docs/07-nomad.md

 nomad-0   0/2       ContainerCreating   0          8s
 ```

 > Estimated time to completion: 2 minutes.
+While the VMs will start running in as little as 30 seconds it will take up to 2 minutes before the nomad and consul services are configured and running.

 ```
 kubectl get pods -l app=nomad